 As you can see in the image below, a range slider widget consists of certain key elements — a thumb (label 1) and a slider track (label 2) contained within a container input element (label 3, shown in gray):

 To customize this slider widget, we only need to target the different components.
-However, inspecting the widget from the browser’s developer tools shows that the components are not exposed to us:
+However, inspecting the widget from the browser’s dev tools shows that the components are not exposed to us:

 In the image above, we see only the rendered <input />

-and not those elements responsible for the slider track and the thumb.
+and not the elements responsible for the slider track and thumb.

 This is because the range element is implemented as a web component.
 Browsers internally encapsulate and hide elements and styles that make up the input slider inside a shadow DOM.